 The fates of the remainder of the crew has never been determined.
 On June 29, 1949 they were officially declared non-recoverable.
 All are still listed as Missing In Action (MIA).

-This aircraft wreck was investigated by the US Army after the occupation of the area, and noted as "the wreckage of a burned out Allied plane (probably American) was discovered near the village of Soroputa" (sic, Soputa?).
-At the time, natives claimed two parachutes were still in the trees, but could not be located.
+After the Allies occupied the area, the crash site was investigated by the U. S. Army and noted "the wreckage of a burned out Allied plane (probably American) was discovered near the village of Soroputa" At the time, natives claimed two parachutes were still in the trees, but they could not be located.
 They also claimed two of the crew were found alive and one (Carey) was taken alive to Higaturu and never seen again.

-During April 1986, David Pennefather visited this crash site and noted the tail number ending in '701', who reported the wreck to Bruce Hoy, PNG Museum who relayed the discovery to US Army CILHI via a letter.
+During April 1986, David Pennefather rediscovered the crash site and noted the tail with serial number ending in "701".
+He reported the site to Bruce Hoy, PNG Museum who relayed the discovery to US Army CILHI via a letter.

-On December 15, 1986 the crash site was surveyed by US Army CILHI representatives: Sgt Nash and Sgt Baughman.
+On December 15, 1986 the crash site was surveyed by a team from US Army CILHI including Sgt Nash and Sgt Baughman.
 They were shown the wreckage and told of a burial site.
 The report concluded, "It is suggested that the recommendation of Mr Hoy to consider the crash site as a war grave continue until further research and documentation can be obtained from the Casualty Data Section, USA CILHI."

-During early November 2007, the wreckage was rediscovered by Paul Ekman and Daniel Gillan and identified by the tail serial number ending in '701'.
+During early November 2007, the crash site was found again by Paul Ekman and Daniel Gillan and identified by the tail serial number ending in "701".

 Daniel Gillan adds:

 On November 13, 2007 Cyclone Guba made landfall in Oro Province causing torrential rains and flooding.
-Afterwards, most of the wreckage was covered by landslides and sediment.
+Afterwards, most of the wreckage was covered by sediment from landslides.
 Likely, the site will be uncovered in the future due to erosion.